 Try and keep the literature you read and reference in some sort of logical order.
 This helps when trying to find that all-important quote you need for a particular section of your work.

 There are a variety of ways to organise literature.
-The following system is useful for writing a thesis, putting together literature reviews, or any research / assignment where you are working with a vast number of articles.
+The following systems are useful for writing a thesis, putting together literature reviews, or when undertaking any research/assignment where you are working with a large number of articles.

 A catalogue system

-Purchase some blank cards (the sort you may use for filing addresses), and dividers with letters of the alphabet on them.
+If you prefer a manual filing system, purchase some blank cards (the sort you may use for filing addresses) and dividers with letters of the alphabet on them.
 A storage box is also useful.
-For every article or book read, or web site visited, note down all the information needed:
+For every article or book read, or website visited, note down all the information needed.
+For example:

 - Author, date, title, publisher, page number, etc.